-Heads of Schools of Study have a responsibility to ensure that staff and student researchers in their schools pursue the highest standards of research integrity, governance and ethical in compliance with the Code whilst seeking to foster a culture of openness and professional integrity in research practice.
+2.6.1 Heads of Schools of Study have a responsibility to ensure that the highest standards of research integrity, governance and ethical practice are met and that research activities are undertaken in compliance with the Code by staff and students under their responsibility whilst seeking to foster a culture of openness and professional integrity in research practice.
 Schools will draw attention to the Code in its induction processes for newly appointed teaching and research faculty.
-Heads of School should actively ensure that Early Career Researchers receive adequate management, guidance, and training to ensure compliance with the Code.
+Heads of School should actively ensure that Early Career Researchers receive adequate management, guidance, and training to ensure understanding of and compliance with the Code.